mikhoul/Automated-IPTV-M3U-Playlist-Generator/README.md

 # LiveTVCollector Mikhoul Fork

-A GitHub repository that automatically collects, filters, and exports live TV streaming links while using GitHub Actions.
-This project fetches M3U playlists from multiple sources, removes duplicates, verifies active links, and exports them into various formats under the `LiveTV/Country Name/` directory.
+A GitHub repository that automatically collects, filters, and exports french live TV streaming links while using GitHub Actions.
+This project fetches M3U playlists from multiple sources, it give an extensive logging to see all the channel status (actives, inactives, geoblocked, 403), removes duplicates, and exports them into various formats under the `LiveTV/Mikhoul` directory with a processing_report.txt that will give you a report on what was processed by the script.

 ## Online Useable Tools:
 <a href="https://lolstream.netlify.app" target="_blank"><img src="https://lolstream.netlify.app/img/logo.png" style="width:auto; height:60px" alt="Stream Player"></a>